dora-team/dora.dev/hugo/content/research/ai/value-of-development-work/index.md

 Put simply, Gen AI has variable and interconnected impacts on how developers, and the world, perceive the value of development work.

-### Five Strategies for Ensuring AI Amplifies Developers’ Value
+### Five strategies for ensuring ai amplifies developers’ value

 #### Allow use of gen AI throughout the software development and delivery process.
 Developers who prioritized the Utilitarian Value of their work—emphasizing their individual impact on the world—perceived gen AI as a clear value-booster.
 That is, by increasing the speed at which developers can change an application, the time taken to produce an impact in the world is reduced.
 So, allowing the use of gen AI in as many development tasks as possible may increase the perceived Utilitarian Value of development work by expediting the completion of more steps throughout the development process.